Litauen/docs.bannerlordmodding.lt/guides/custom_culture.md

     ![](/pics/co4ShqN.png)
     ![](/pics/hiHlbOV.png)

-To make this menu work for your custom culture we need a simple Harmony patch:
+To make this menu work for your custom culture we need a simple Harmony patch (1.2.12):

 ``` cs
 [HarmonyPatch(typeof(SandboxCharacterCreationContent))]